-We currently have 38 sales territory managers in the United States.
-We also currently have 26 sales territory managers outside of the United States, with 17 in Europe and nine in Asia Pacific.
+As of June 30, 2020, we had 42 sales territory managers in the United States.
+As of June 30, 2020, we also had 28 sales territory managers outside of the United States, with 20 in Europe and eight in Asia Pacific.
 We seek to recruit territory managers with strong sales backgrounds, with direct experience developing markets with new technologies and an understanding of medical device reimbursement and the prior authorization process.
 In the United States, our territory managers are managed by region directors.
 We plan to expand our commercial organization, recruiting and training talented sales territory managers in existing and new markets in the United States to help facilitate further adoption and broaden awareness of Zephyr Valves.
 We believe investing in a scalable, efficient direct sales force and continuing the development of our marketing efforts will help us broaden adoption of our solution in order to drive revenue growth.